Afosbids/WEBANK-APP/README.md

-## WEBANK FINTECH APPLICATION
+## WEBANK

 # PROJECT OVERVIEW

-WeBank is a Fintech Web base application that allows account holders to perform credit and Debit Transactions through an Agent outlet.
+WeBank is a Web base Fintech application that allows account holders to perform credit and Debit Transactions through an Agent outlet.

 ## FEATURES